top of page

 2. Day 7 - Start of campaign

-3. Day 10 - last day to buy voting memberships for the club
+3. Day 10 - last day to buy voting memberships for the association

 4. Day 14 - end of campaign